 Nested means are another way of dividing a numerical variable into groups; again they provide a convenient means of choosing, for example, a 'low', a 'mid' and a 'high' value (if you use 4 groups).
 Simply put, a set of nested means which divides the values into 4 groups is doing the same thing as quartiles (i.e. the 25th, 50th and 75th percentiles) but using the mean instead of the median.
-For quartiles, the 2nd quartile (or 50th percentile) is the median of the values between the minimum and the 2nd quartile, and the 3rd quartile (or 75th percentile) is the median of the values between the median of the values between the 2nd quartile and the maximum.
-In the same way, to get four groups using nested means we first calculate the mean of the values between the minimum and MidMean and call this LowMean, and calculate the mean of the values between MidMean are then the divisions between our four groups.
+For quartiles, the 2nd quartile (or 50th percentile) is the median of the variable.
+The 1st quartile (or 25th percentile) is the median of the values between the minimum and the 2nd quartile, and the 3rd quartile (or 75th percentile) is the median of the values between the 2nd quartile and the maximum.
+In the same way, to get four groups using nested means we first calculate the mean of the variable and call this MidMean, then calculate the mean of the values between the minimum and MidMean and call this LowMean, and calculate the mean of the values between MidMean and the maximum and call this HighMean; LowMean, MidMean and HighMean are then the divisions between our four groups.

-More generally, a frequency distribution is balanced about its mean, and this forms an obvious point of division to give two groups; each of these classes may be subdivided at its own mean; and so on, giving $2, 4, 8, 16, \ldots$ , classes.
+More generally, a frequency distribution is balanced about its mean, and this forms an obvious point of division to give two groups; each of these classes may be subdivided at its own mean; and so on, giving 2, 4, 8, 16, ..., classes.